Project

 1.1.1997–31.12.2030

 The FPS study was originally started in 1997 and is officially called Psychosocial Factors and Health: the Finnish Public Sector (FPS) study.
 The study has been approved by the HUS Regional Committee on Medical Research Ethics (HUS/1210/2016).
-The ethical statement was last updated on 16 March 2023 due to the new research organisations created by the health and social services reform.
+The ethical statement was last updated on 15th May 2024 as regards the secondary use of social and health data defined in Act on the Secondary Use of Health and Social Data (2019/552).

 1. The Kunta10 study